- Tech, OC'ing, SEO and more

 - Turn off your PC.

 - Locate the USB header that connects to the AIO.

 - Unplug this USB 2.0 header and reconnect it.

 - Reboot your PC.

 - Startup LiveDash and change the picture.

-LiveDash does not uninstall properly, therefore, stops functioning.
+LiveDash does not uninstall properly, therefore, it stops functioning.

 This problem occurs when installing LiveDash and shows no popup that shows the installation progress however a LiveDash icon does appear on the desktop.
 Can occur when simply trying to uninstall LiveDash as well.
 LiveDash will shows as installed under "Apps and Features" and trying to install LiveDash will just give a popup that asks if you want to remove LiveDash and simply will not uninstall.
 This is due to the fact the registry is not cleared of LiveDash thus Windows will think it is still installed.

-- You can try to clear the registry manually but using a program like CCleaner does not work it will detect as with Windows that the program is still installed.
+- You can try to clean the registry manually but using a program like CCleaner does not work it will detect as with Windows that the program is still installed.

 - Head over to Reco Uninstaller: https://www.revouninstaller.com/revo_uninstaller_free_download.html